LazaUK/AIFoundry-ResponsesAPI-CodeInterpreter/README.md

 ```

 ### 3.3 File Download and Display
 After retrieving and saving the file content bytes locally, you can display the outputs in your Jupyter notebook.
-For example, a data visualization might look like this:
+For example, a data visualisation might look like this:
 ![Image of Contoso Operating Profit chart](images/contoso_operating_profit.png)